jbunke/deltascript/docs/ls-5-stat.md

 A **value `return` statement** exits a function and returns a specified value.
 Such statements occur in functions with a return type<sup>[§TODO - type signature]()</sup>.
 The return value replaces the function invocation expression<sup>[§4.7](./ls-4-expr.md#47--function-calls)</sup> in the evaluation of the expression that contained the function call.

 A value `return` statement `return V;` consists of an expression `V` whose type matches the return type of the function containing the statement.
-If the type of `V` does not match the return type of the statement's container function, a semantic error<sup>[§TODO - type signature]()</sup> is triggered.
+If the type of `V` does not match the return type of the statement's container function, a semantic error<sup>[§TODO - semantic error]()</sup> is triggered.

 `V` is evaluated before it is returned to the function call expression.